Laurie Robinson & Emmanuel Fratianni, co-founders

-A student of renowned American neo-classical composer Robert Muczynski, and renowned Liszt scholar and pedagogue, pianist Ozan Marsh, she graduated Cum Laude with a B.M. in Music Theory/Composition at the University of Arizona.
-In Los Angeles, she was mentored by scoring icons in the entertainment industry, composers Alf Clausen (The Simpsons) Jay Chattaway (Star Trek franchise) having been chosen as the first woman from the ranks of the Society of Composers and Lyricist for their fellowship program.
+Laurie Robinson graduated Cum Laude with a B.M. in Music Theory/Composition at the University of Arizona.
+A student of renowned American neo-classical composer Robert Muczynski, and renowned Liszt scholar and pedagogue, pianist Ozan Marsh, Mr. Robinson was mentored by scoring icons in the entertainment industry, composers Alf Clausen (The Simpsons) Jay Chattaway (Star Trek franchise) having been chosen as the first woman from the ranks of the Society of Composers and Lyricist for their fellowship program.

 Ms. Robinson holds the unique distinction of being one of the few living American women composers to perform as a soloist, her own creations with the major orchestras of the world, including the Los Angeles Philharmonic at the Hollywood Bowl, the National Symphony Orchestra at the Kennedy Center, Pittsburg Symphony, London Philharmonic at Abby Road studios and Royal Albert Hall, among many others.
 Her recorded music has been released by labels EMI Classics, Nile Rodgers’ Sum’thing Else Records and Curb Records.